aucloud/aucloud.github.io/docs/Platform_Services/M365_Backup/configuration.md

 #### Prerequisite

-For the below, you need to use a Service Account with enough rights to perform an Enterprise Application install on Azure AD.
-In order to perform these steps, we will need the AzureAD PowerShell cmdlet.
+For the below, you need to use a Service Account with enough rights to perform an Enterprise Application install on Entra ID.
+In order to perform these steps, we will need the Entra ID PowerShell cmdlet.
 To install this, open PowerShell and run the following command:

 ```
 Install-Module -Name AzureAD